JinkiJung/g1128-service-specification/Specifications/msr-specification.md

 footer-center: "G1128 Service Specification"
 ...

-# WARNING: WORKING DOCUMENT - Service Specification of Maritime Service Registry (MSR)
+# WARNING: WORKING DOCUMENT! - Service Specification of Maritime Service Registry (MSR)

 ## Introduction
 In IMO resolution MSC.467(101) ‘guidance on the definition and harmonization of the format and structure of maritime services in the context of e-navigation’, IMO defines Maritime Services and Technical Services in the context of e-navigation.
 In the resolution the Maritime Services are on the highest level, describing a service in an entirely non-technical manner.
 One or more Technical Services are associated with a Maritime Service, and these Technical Services are the ones defining the actual information exchange needed to take place in order to carry our a Maritime Service.